Faculty and Administrative and Professional Appointment

 Cross appointments are without salary appointments which designate faculty appointments to more than one department, school, or institution with financial support for the position from one unit only.
 Cross appointments may be at different ranks reflecting different levels of competency and scholarly achievements in different fields.
 Recommendations for promotion in rank for cross appointed faculty should be made only after consultation among the administrative officials of the departments, schools, or institutions as appropriate, depending on the nature of the appointment.

 To initiate a request for a cross-appointment, the department chair/equivalent of the unit not contributing salary should follow the process set forth on the Office of the Executive Vice President & Chief Academic Officer webpage.
 Cross appointments are included in the annual operating budget.

 b) Non-Employee Faculty Volunteers

 To initiate a request for a non-employee faculty without salary (“WOS”) appointment, the department chair/equivalent should follow the process set forth on the Office of the Executive Vice President & Chief Academic Officer webpage.

-All WOS appointment titles for non-employee faculty volunteers must be used with the prefixes "Adjunct" or "Clinical" (as appropriate) with the following exceptions: WOS appointments may be granted in the titles of professor, associate professor, assistant professor, and instructor when the prospective faculty member is salaried at another component of the UT System within the same city, as in the case of faculty being appointed from The University of Texas M. D. Anderson Cancer Center, or in the case of appointments to emeritus titles.
+All WOS appointment titles for non-employee faculty volunteers must be used with the prefix "Adjunct" with the following exceptions: WOS appointments may be granted in the titles of professor, associate professor, assistant professor, and instructor when the prospective faculty member is salaried at another component of the UT System within the same city, as in the case of faculty being appointed from The University of Texas M. D. Anderson Cancer Center, or in the case of appointments to emeritus titles.

 A person appointed to a faculty position with the rank of instructor, assistant professor, associate professor, or professor or with the title of technical instructor, assistant master technical instructor, associate master technical instructor, or master technical instructor at an institution of the UT System may not, during the term of such appointment, hold a tenured position on the faculty of another educational institution outside the UT System or any of its institutions.